-(1) The principals of organ preservation
+- Principles of organ preservation

-(2) The identification and evaluation of a deceased donor organ
+- Identification and evaluation of a deceased donor organ

-(4) Procedure for procuring non-heart-beating donors
+- Procedure for procuring non-heart-beating donors

-It is the expectation that the transplant nephrology fellow will:
+- It is the expectation that the transplant nephrology fellow will:

-Pediatric Renal Transplantation
+- Pediatric Renal Transplantation

 The renal transplant fellow will be required to spend at least 2 weeks in the Histocompatability Lab, learning the principles, methodology, and interpretation of tissue typing and crossmatching for renal transplantation, including various lymphocytotoxic assays, ELISA, and flow crossmatch.

-The fellow will perform at least 20 transplant biopsies and will review the biopsies with renal pathologists according to the Banff criteria.
+The fellow will perform at least 10 transplant biopsies and will review the biopsies with renal pathologists according to the Banff criteria.
 The fellow will attend the weekly renal pathology conference and present patients at monthly morbidity and mortality conference.

 The fellow will be involved with family meetings, to discuss the risks and benefits of transplant with the patient, family, psychiatrist, nephrologists, surgeon, transplant coordinator, and social worker, and will learn about the ethics of organ donation.